telerik/ajax-docs/general-information/troubleshooting/general-troubleshooting.md

 **Design-Time error on a page using Telerik controls:**

-**Error Creating Control - Telerik control'Property' cannot be initialized.
+**Error Creating Control - Telerik control 'Property' cannot be initialized.
 Details: Unable to cast object of type 'Type' to type 'Type'**.

 **Cause**: